himavanth-sakshi/controlTheory/Chapter2/chapter2Summary.md

 ## 2.1 Mathematical Modeling of Physical Systems
 A **mathematical model** represents a system’s behavior using **differential equations**, which can be converted into **transfer functions** or **state-space models** for analysis.

+**Two ways of developing mathematical models**
+1. Transfer functions in frequency domain
+2. state equations in time domain

+**NOTE** : necessary assumptions have to be made to create a mathematical model.

 ### Why Model Systems?
 - Predict system behavior
 - Design and tune controllers